metaplex-foundation/developer-hub/src/pages/core/plugins/index.md

 Authority managed plugins are plugins that the authority of the MPL Core Asset can add and update at any time.

+Those include but are not limited to:

 - [Royalties](/core/plugins/royalties)
 - [Update](/core/plugins/update)
 - [Attribute](/core/plugins/attribute)

 ### Permanent Plugins

 Permanent plugins are plugins that are only available to add to an Asset at the time of mint/creation of the MPL Core Asset.
-If an Asset has already been created then Pernament plugins will not be available to add to the Asset.
+If an Asset has already been created then Permanent plugins will not be available to add to the Asset.

+Those include but are not limited to:
 - [Permanent Transfer](/core/plugins/permenant-transfer)
 - [Permanent Freeze](/core/plugins/permenant-freeze)
 - [Permanent Burn](/core/plugins/permenant-burn)

 ## Collection Plugins

 Collection Plugins are plugins that can have a collection wide effect.
-This is particularly useful for royalties where you should assign the royalties plugin to the Collection Asset and all nfts in that collection will now reference to that plugin.
+This is particularly useful for royalties where you should assign the [royalties plugin](/core/plugins/royalties) to the Collection Asset and all nfts in that collection will now reference to that plugin.

 Collections only have access to `Permanent Plugins` and `Authority Managed Plugins`.